Fight Sexting Or Solicitation Of A Minor Charges With The Help Of A Defense Lawyer

 - Registration as a sex offender: Solicitation of a minor is considered a sexual offense.
 An individual convicted of such an offense is subject to inclusion on the sex offender registry, and the consequences stemming from that inclusion.

 If you have been charged with illegal sexting or solicitation of a minor, your future is in serious jeopardy.
 It is important to begin taking action to fight these charges as quickly after your arrest as possible.
+This is true whether you are an adult or juvenile.

-At The Law Offices of Jeffrey Jones, our Bartlett sexting attorney has the skill, experience and knowledge needed to help you defend your future against the damage of a conviction.
+At The Law Office of Jeffrey Jones, our Bartlett sexting attorney has the skill, experience and knowledge needed to help you defend your future against the damage of a conviction.
 To learn how we can help you address your charges and defend your future, call 901-410-5751 or contact us online today.